Fs4321/Books-Beyond/README.md

 # Books-Beyond
+Written by Fariha Shahrin
-Overview
+## Overview
 Books & Beyond is a static e-commerce website prototype showcasing a clean and responsive design for an online bookstore.

-Features
+## Features

-Responsive layout with Bootstrap 4
+- Responsive layout with Bootstrap 4

-Home page with book carousel and featured sections
+- Home page with book carousel and featured sections

-“New Releases” section with carousel
+- “New Releases” section with carousel

-Simple navigation and clean typography
+- Simple navigation and clean typography

-Tech Stack
+## Tech Stack

-HTML5
+- HTML5

-CSS3
+- CSS3

-Bootstrap 4
+- Bootstrap 4

-Purpose
+## Purpose
 The project demonstrates fundamental web development skills and responsive design practices in a static website context.